Early life and career of Gene Roddenberry: Early life (1921–1941)

 In 1933, when Roddenberry was twelve years old, the family moved to 4906 Monte Vista in the shadow of Mount Washington, and he began attending Luther Burbank Junior High School.
 This was the house that Roddenberry would later describe as his childhood home.
 His father helped the boys obtain local jobs; Gene worked as a newspaper delivery boy and as a gas station attendant on Saturdays, and after school.
 The young Roddenberry moved to Franklin High School during the middle years of the Great Depression.
 His father was relatively unaffected by the Great Depression because of his stable employment with the police department.
 The family distributed food to friends and family who were in need.
 Glen's parents and her younger sister Willodean moved into the house for a time before finding other accommodation in Redondo Beach.
 During his time at Franklin, Roddenberry joined the Varsity Debate Team and was a member of the Authors Club under Mrs. Virginia Church.
 He graduated in 1939.

 He attended Los Angeles City College from 1939 onward.
-Although Roddenberry ranked in the ninetieth percentile on an intelligence test, and in the 99th percentile on a reading test administered as part of his college entrance examination, he elected to major in the police science curriculum; as president of the school's Police Club, he communicated with police liaison Stanley Sheldon.
+Although Roddenberry ranked at or above the ninetieth percentile on an intelligence test, and in the 99th percentile on a reading test administered as part of his college entrance examination, he elected to major in the "solidly blue collar" police science curriculum; as president of the school's Police Club, he communicated with police liaison Stanley Sheldon.
 During his second year, he developed an interest in aeronautical engineering and obtained a pilot's license through the United States Army Air Corps-sponsored Civilian Pilot Training Program.
 He graduated from Los Angeles City College with an Associate of Arts degree in police science on June 26, 1941, becoming the first member of his family to earn a college degree.
 After graduating, he traveled to March Air Base and signed up for the Army Air Corps; due to the lack of training spaces, his entrance was delayed.
 For the remainder of the summer, he attended Peace Officer training at the University of California, Los Angeles as an Army cadet.